Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 - Constant negative emotions such as anger, sadness, or fear

-How to deal with stress while pregnant
+How to relieve stress while pregnant

 Exercise uses up your excess adrenaline and gives you an endorphin rush which can improve your mood, change your perspective, and make you feel less overwhelmed.